 This document has been developed under the auspices of the European Committee for Treatment and Research in Multiple Sclerosis (ECTRIMS) and the European Academy of Neurology (EAN), following a formal consensus methodology.
-It covers efficacy, safety, and vaccination strategy in untreated and treated pwMS and particular subpopulations (children, elderly people, pregnant women, and international travelers) [10, 11].
+It covers efficacy, safety, and vaccination strategy in untreated and treated pwMS and particular sub-populations (children, elderly, pregnant women, and international travelers). ^{10,11}

 During a kick-off meeting in September 2020, an expert committee was set up, comprising a steering committee (involving six members with high expertise in MS and vaccines) and a multidisciplinary core working group composed of MS experts, vaccine advisors, and a patient representative.
-The committee identified the scope and topics, formulating clinical questions according to the PICO mnemonic (population, intervention, comparison, outcome).
+The committee identified the scope and topics formulating clinical questions according to the population, intervention, comparison, outcome mnemonic.

-The clinical questions were informed according to a comprehensive literature search, summary and grading of the evidence using standards from the Oxford Centre for Evidence-Based Medicine [12].
-For Questions 1 and 2, the search was updated based on the previous work in the French national guideline [2].
-Searches in MEDLINE (accessed through PubMed), EMBASE (embase.com), and the Cochrane Central Register of Controlled Trials (The Cochrane Library) were performed up to April 2021.
-Complete search strings can be found in Appendix 1.
+The clinical questions were informed according to a comprehensive literature search, summary, and grading of the evidence using standards from the Oxford Centre for Evidence-Based Medicine.
+12 For questions 1 and 2, the search was updated based on the previous work in the French national guideline.2 Searches in MEDLINE (accessed through PubMed), EMBASE (embase.com), and the Cochrane Central Register of Controlled Trials (The Cochrane Library) were performed up to April 2021.
+Complete search strings can be found in Supplemental Appendix 1.
 Citations to relevant studies were also tracked through the Web of Science (Clarivate Analytics).
 Reviews were only considered if they reported pooled analysis from original studies.
-For Questions 3-7, the search also comprised relevant published guidelines on immunizations for MS and other autoimmune conditions treated with immunosuppressive drugs and pertinent information from the European Public Assessment Reports (EPAR) of the European Medicine Agency (EMA).
+For questions 3 to 7, the search also comprised relevant published guidelines on immunizations for MS and other autoimmune conditions treated with immunosuppressive drugs and pertinent information from the European Public Assessment Reports of the European Medicine Agency (EMA).

-Study eligibility was predefined for each clinical question (Appendix 2).
+Study eligibility was pre-defined for each clinical question (Supplemental Appendix 2).
 DMTs and vaccines authorized by the EMA at the time of publication were considered.
-Due to the fast-changing developments on vaccination against SARS-CoV-2 infection, this document does not include specific recommendation for these vaccines that can be found in recent documents [13-15].
-However, this recent evidence has expanded the overall knowledge on MS and immunizations and, therefore, is taken into account to indirectly support the recommendations for other vaccines.
-Finally, pwMS receiving hemopoietic stem cell transplantation were not considered in this consensus either, and specific guidance on immunization post-hemopoietic stem cell transplantation can be found elsewhere [16].
+Due to the fast-changing developments on vaccination against severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection, this document does not include specific recommendations for these vaccines that can be found in recent documents.
+13-15 However, this recent evidence has expanded the overall knowledge on MS and immunizations and, therefore, is taken into account to indirectly support the recommendations for other vaccines.
+Finally, pwMS receiving hemopoietic stem cell transplantation (HSCT) were not considered in this consensus either, and specific guidance on immunization post-HSCT can be consulted elsewhere.
+16

-Formulation and agreement of the recommendations was conducted using the modified Nominal Group Technique, a highly structured procedure based on iterative ratings with feedback to reach consensus in a small group of experts on topics for which expert opinion is relevant [11].
-The evidence was presented and discussed among the expert committee members and other invited discussants during the ECTRIMS-focused workshop on "Risk of Infections" in MS DMTs" held in April 2021.
-As a result, the first set of statements was circulated to the core working group members for a first round of voting through email, using a nine-point Likert scale, with a predefined 80% level of agreement.
-A follow-up virtual face-toface meeting was held in June 2021 to discuss those statements for which consensus was not reached in the first round.
+The formulation and agreement of the recommendations were done using the modified Nominal Group Technique, which is a highly structured procedure, based on iterative ratings with feedback, to reach consensus in a small group of experts on topics for which expert opinion is relevant.
+11 The evidence was presented and discussed within the expert committee members and other invited discussants during the ECTRIMS focused workshop on "Risk of Infections in MS DMTs" held on April 2021.
+As a result, the first set of statements was circulated to the core working group members for a first round of voting through email, using a 9-point Likert-type scale, with a pre-defined 80% level of agreement.
+A follow-up virtual face-to-face meeting was held in June 2021 to discuss those statements for which consensus was not reached in the first round.
 The revised statements/recommendations were submitted for agreement in a further round of voting through email.
 The manuscript was submitted for external review and endorsement by eight ECTRIMS council members, the EAN scientific committee and representatives of the Multiple Sclerosis International Federation and the European Multiple Sclerosis Platform.